 Making the cranberry muffins with fresh cranberries is great.
 But if possible, freeze them beforehand.

-Freeze your cranberries at least an hour before making these muffins so that they’re easier to slice in half and they don’t leave red streaks throughout the batter as you’re folding them in.
+Freeze your cranberries at least an hour before making these muffins so that they're easier to slice in half, and don't leave red streaks throughout the batter as you fold them in.

 If you don't have enough eggnog, you can fill in the remaining amount using half and half or milk.
 The flavor will be weakened, but they should still taste good.

-2 days.
-If kept in an airtight container at room temperature your muffins can last about 2 days before becoming stale.
+This eggnog muffin recipe is good for 2 days.
+If kept in an airtight container at room temperature, your muffins can last about 2 days before becoming stale.
 For longer storage, freeze them.

 Keep your leftover streusel topping in a sealed bag in the fridge for up to 2 weeks.
 When ready to use, grab what's needed and enjoy.